 Liquid Audio FAQs

-OK, good question and this requires some understanding of how manufacturing and the ethos of manufacturers has changed.
 Put simply, nothing you can buy now for sensible money is made anywhere near like your old hi-fi equipment.
 Even the bottom-end older stuff is better made than most newer stuff now.
 The clincher is that the older stuff sounds better too.

 Your surely thinking “But what about all the improvements in technology..?”
+All marketing BS.
 There have been no new circuits, no significant new parts or technology in audio for decades.
 New technology in audio gear is simply around materials engineering – in other words, how to make something that looks similar, but is more cheaply built, saving money.

 If ever in doubt, ask yourself this: how many items of audio gear that you buy now, will be working in 5 years time..?
 I regularly service and repair equipment that has only just come in for its first service in 30 YEARS!